 Limited to 20 students.
 Fall semester.
 Professor Staller.2017-18: Offered in Fall 2017

 This course provides an introduction to the Pre-Columbian art and architecture of the Americas.
 It explores major traditions in architecture and city planning, murals, sculpture, painting, masks, and textiles.
 The first half of the semester concentrates on Preclassic and Classic Mesoamerica (Mexico and Central America); the second on Postclassic Mesoamerica, North America, and the Andes.

 Requisite: A prior 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
-Fall semester.
-Professor Levine.2015-16: Offered in Fall 2015
+Spring semester.
+Professor Montague.2017-18: Offered in Spring 2018

 This course introduces students to the history, theory, and practice of film and video curation, paying special attention to the curation of experimental media.
 Students will learn about curating in both theoretical and practical ways, analyzing a variety of conceptual issues and debates that have emerged from historical and contemporary approaches to experimental film and video exhibition, while also embarking on creative assignments designed to allow them to begin developing their own curatorial perspectives.
 Through weekly screenings, readings, and discussion seminars, as well as visits to off-campus arts venues and cultural institutions, we will examine the different registers of film and video exhibitions that are regularly shaped by curators (program, sequence, exhibition space, text, and formats, etc.), as well as the broader social and political stakes of media curation.
 Two class meetings and one screening per week.

 Requisite: At least one foundational course in FAMS or ARHA.
 Open to juniors and seniors.
 Limited to 12 students.
 Fall semester.
 Professor Guilford.